anpham6/chrome-docs/_sources/db/mongodb.rst.txt

       options?: m.MongoClientOptions | m.UpdateFilter<m.Document> | m.OptionalUnlessRequiredId<unknown>[];
       client?: {
-          db?: m.DbOptions; // Used as options with "name" collection?: m.CollectionOptions; // Used as options with "table" command?: m.RunCommandOptions; // Used as options with "command" bulkWrite?: m.ClientBulkWriteOptions; // Used as options with "bulkWrite" };
+          db?: m.DbOptions; // Used with "name"
+          collection?: m.CollectionOptions; // Used with "table"
+          command?: m.RunCommandOptions; // Used with "command"
+          bulkWrite?: m.ClientBulkWriteOptions; // Used with "bulkWrite"
+      };
       execute?: {
-          insert?: m.BulkWriteOptions; // Used as options with "update - insert" update?: m.UpdateOptions; // Used as options with "update" };
+          insert?: m.BulkWriteOptions; // Used with "update - insert"
+          update?: m.UpdateOptions; // Used with "update"
+      };

       sort?: string | m.Sort | { value: m.Sort, direction: m.SortDirection };